 Its doleritic stones came from nearby Stapeley Hill.
 Many of them are now missing and others are fallen.
 In the beginning, there may have been some thirty stone pillars with the remaining that still stand range in height from 10ins to 6 ft 3 in (1.91 m).

 The Hurlers is a group of three stone circles in Cornwall, England.
 The site is half-a-mile (0.8 km) west of the village of Minions on the eastern flank of Bodmin Moor, and approximately four miles (6 km) north of Liskeard.

 The Hurlers comprises three stone circles that lie on a line from SSW to NNE, and have diameters of 35 metres (115 ft), 42 metres (138 ft) and 33 metres (108 ft).
-The two outer stone circles are circular.
-The middle circle, the largest is slightly elliptical.
-The survival of the southern stone circle, which now contains nine stones, has been most precarious: only two of the remaining stones are upright and the other seven are partially covered with soil.
+The two outer stone circles are circular, whilst the middle circle is slightly elliptical.

 10 : Tregeseal East stone circle